-We incurred net losses in the first half of fiscal 2013, fiscal 2012, fiscal 2011 and fiscal 2010.
+We incurred net losses in the first three quarters of fiscal 2013, as well as in fiscal 2012, fiscal 2011 and fiscal 2010.
 We may incur additional net losses in future quarters and years.
 Our revenues may not grow and we may never generate sufficient revenues to sustain profitability.

-We will not be successful if we do not grow our customer base, especially since our revenue has historically been generated from a limited number of customers.
+We will not be successful if we do not grow our customer base, especially since our revenue has historically been generated from a limited number of customers and the per-order revenue from orders placed by the majority of our new customers is generally lower than the per-order revenue generated from our historical sales.
 Additionally, if we are unable to generate recurring business from our existing customers, our consolidated financial statements could be materially and adversely affected.

-To date, we have shipped our products to a limited number of customers and our future success will depend on our ability to attract additional customers beyond our current customer base.
+Prior to our acquisition of NET on August 24, 2012, we had shipped our products to a limited number of customers.
+Since the acquisition of NET, the number of customers to whom we have shipped our products has increased significantly.
+However, due to the nature of the former NET products, in general, the perorder revenue from orders placed by the majority of our new customers is lower than the per-order revenue generated from our historical sales.
+Our future success will depend on our ability to attract additional customers beyond our current customer base.
 In fiscal 2012, one customer, AT&T, contributed more than 10% of our revenue, representing approximately 20% of our revenue.
 In fiscal 2011, two customers, Bahamas Telecommunications Company Ltd. and AT&T, each contributed more than 10% of our revenue, representing approximately 26% of our revenue in the aggregate.
 Factors that may affect our ability to grow our customer base include the following:

-- economic conditions that discourage potential new customers from making the capital investments required to adopt new technologies; - · deterioration in the general financial condition of service providers and enterprises, or their ability to raise capital or access lending sources; and - new product introductions by our competitors.
+- · economic conditions that discourage potential new customers from making the capital investments required to adopt new technologies; - · deterioration in the general financial condition of service providers and enterprises, or their ability to raise capital or access lending sources; and

+• new product introductions by our competitors.